tc39/proposal-string-dedent/README.md

 ## Implementations

-A very basic POC polyfill for babel is implemented [in this repo](./packages/babel-plugin-proposal-multi-backtick-templates/plugin.js), mostly as a strawman to make it easier to discuss the particulars of how indenting should work - see the [tests](./packages/babel-plugin-proposal-multi-backtick-templates/plugin.test.js) for examples.
+A very basic POC polyfill for babel is implemented [in this repo](./packages/babel-plugin-proposal-multi-backtick-templates/plugin.js), mostly as a strawman to make it easier to discuss the particulars of how indenting should work - so it's as-yet unpublished.

+See the [tests](./packages/babel-plugin-proposal-multi-backtick-templates/plugin.test.js) for proposed functionality - that is, how triple-backticks can be transpiled to current ecmascript.
+These don't include any parsing changes, so there are no examples of unescaped backticks inside templates.

+## TODO

+- babel parser plugin allowing for unescaped backticks
+- a patch to typescript library types, since typescript will get upset about trying to use template literal tag as a template literal tag.
+- [for this readme] prior art - python, java and scala have similar features

 ## Q&A